ambitioninc/django-entity/README.md

 ```

 ## Release Notes
+- 1.8.2:
+    - Added sorting support for Entity Models in Python 3
 - 1.8.0:
     - Added support for Django 1.7 and also backwards-compatible support for Django 1.6.
 - 1.7.1: